-- ❖ The price for after school care is the same regardless of the number of days in each month. - ❖ Families MUST indicate the day of the week they will be needing care and these MUST remain the same for the semester.
-Changes to plans/days can be made at the end of the first semester. - ❖ Children MUST be picked up by 5:30pm.
-Late pickups (any time after 5:30pm) will be charged a \$10 late fee and \$1/minute for every minute after 5:30 pm. - Payments are due the first of every month.
-JMU employees are encouraged to use payroll deductions. - There is no credit for sick days, snow days, or days the YCP is closed.
-As noted earlier, care days cannot be changed. - ❖ Our after-school care program is predominantly staffed by our JMU student employees. - ❖ If you are interested in after school care, please complete and submit the after school care contract by July 1.
+- The price for after school care is the same regardless of the number of days in each month. - Families MUST indicate the day of the week they will be needing care and these MUST remain the same for the semester.
+Changes to plans/days can be made at the end of the first semester. - Children MUST be picked up by 5:30pm.
+Late pickups (any time after 5:30pm) will be charged a \$10 late fee and \$1/minute for every minute after 5:30 pm. - There is no credit for sick days, snow days, or days the YCP is closed.
+As noted earlier, care days cannot be changed. - Our after-school care program is predominantly staffed by our JMU student employees.